 Watershed cerebral infarctions, also known as border zone infarcts, occur at the border between cerebral vascular territories where the tissue is furthest from arterial supply and thus most vulnerable to reductions in perfusion.

-Watershed cerebral infarction account for 5-10% of all cerebral infarctions 8.
-They tend to occur in the elderly, who have a higher incidence of arterial stenosis and hypotensive episodes, as well as microemboli.
+Watershed cerebral infarction accounts for 5-10% of all cerebral infarctions 8.
+They tend to occur in the elderly, who have a higher incidence of arterial stenosis and hypotensive episodes, as well as sources of microemboli.

 - cortical (external) border zones infarct